NoorAlsharif/NoorAlsharif/README.md

 ### Hi there 👋
+i'm a junior software engineer curently a student at KAU based in Jeddah, Saudi Arabia
 <!--
 **NoorAlsharif/NoorAlsharif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.